Granville Gee Bee Model A: Operational history

-The FAA clearance that made the prototype legal to fly was received on 3 March 1929, however since they could not fly from the shop where it was built, they had to disassemble it and transport it to the field they were going to use and reassemble it there, which took until the early hours of the next day.
-The red and silver Model A prototype made its first flight of eight minutes with the family patriarch Zantford Delbert Granville (known as Granny) at the controls, beginning at 3:30 am on the 4th of March, with neither lights nor parachute.
+The FAA clearance that made the prototype legal to fly was received on 3 March 1929, however since they couldn't fly from the shop where it was built, they had to disassemble it and transport it to the field they were going to use, and reassemble it there, a process that took until the early hours of the next day.
+The red and silver Model A prototype made its first flight of eight minutes with the family patriarch Zantford Delbert Granville (known as Granny) at the controls, beginning at 3:30 am on 4 March, with neither lights nor parachute.
 Asked why he didn't wait for sunrise, Granny said: "I wanted to test her without a crowd of pessimistic onlookers".

 The Civil Aeronautics Authority (the precursor to today's FAA) granted the Gee Bee Model A the group 2 Approved Type Certificate 2-194 for 8 production aircraft, with serials to run from P-1 to P-8, excluding the prototype.
 A group 2 certificate was often used when production numbers were expected to remain small, or to limit the cost of certifying the aircraft.

-Contemporary sources note that it was the first Boston-built aircraft to fly, but despite considerable local enthusiasm, the Wall Street Crash of 1929 and the beginning of Great Depression killed any chance it would have had at making substantial sales.
+Contemporary sources note that it was the first Boston-built aircraft to fly, but despite considerable local enthusiasm, the Wall Street crash of 1929 and the beginning of Great Depression killed any chance it would have had at making substantial sales.
 Despite the fame of the later aircraft, more Model As were built than any other Gee Bee model.

 A blue and gold Model A was bought by Maud Tait, the first of several Gee Bees she flew.
 She gained considerable fame, winning several important races and setting a number of records in the later Model Y Senior Sportster and Model E Sportster monoplanes.